-Bridge gider model for wind tunnel tests with side openings Wind-induced vibration of cable structures It is well known that the bridge cables vibrate under wind and rain, which is called rain-wind induced vibration.
-The generation mechanisms ofcomplicated phenomenon are considered as water rivulet on the cable surface, axial flow in the wake and so on.
+Bridge gider model for wind tunnel tests with side openings Wind-induced vibration of cable structures It is well known that the bridge cables vibrate under wind and rain, which is called the rain-wind induced vibration.
+The generation mechanisms of this complicated phenomenon are considered as water rivulet on the cable surface, axial flow in the wake and so on.
 Also, a wind-induced vibration called galloping may